soumika-RM/Facial-Recognition-Attendance-System/README.md

 ## Usage

-1. Place images of people you want to recognise in the `faces` folder.
+1. Place images of people you want to recognise in the `images` folder.
 Make sure to name the images with the person's name (e.g., `ironman.jpeg`).

 2. Run the program.